nrmancuso/traffic-collision-avoidance-system/README.md

 ### Analysis

-It is not possible to satisfy 100% predicate coverage, since `need_upward_RA` and `need_downward_RA` will never both be true; this is because TODO: finish
+It is not possible to satisfy 100% predicate coverage, since `need_upward_RA` and `need_downward_RA` will never both be true; we can never take this branch.
+Creating this test suite was challenging because of all of the nested conditions that caused reachability issues.
+It was not enough to simply satisfy the given condition; we had to make sure that we were able to reach the necessary branches.
+Another issue was mutability; since some of the variables are mutated once the program is run, it made it even more difficult to track the behavior that tweaking each input would have.

 ## Active Clause Coverage